BSidesPDX/CTF-2024/web/500-medusurf/solution/WALKTHROUGH.md

 - introducing a more thorough IP address filter
 - moving sensitive internal functionality to a non-HTTP service that doesn't return sensitive data directly

 The IP address filter attempts to block _all_ IP addresses from being passed as hostnames.
-However, the "performance optimization" breaks this because the IP address parser accepts arbitrarily many leading zeros in octal IPv4 addresses.
-(Side note: Unlike cURL, the underlying Erlang libraries treat IPv4 addresses with hexadecimal as if they're domain names.
-That comment isn't a lie.)
+However, the "performance optimization" breaks this because the IP address parser accepts arbitrarily many leading zeros in octal IPv4 addresses. ~(Side note: Unlike cURL, the underlying Erlang libraries treat IPv4 addresses with hexadecimal as if they're domain names.
+That comment isn't a lie.)~ _edit: see 'Alternatives' below_

 Attempts to bypass the filter using redirects should fail.
 Gleam `httpc` as of 3.0.0 no longer follows redirects by default, overriding the behavior of the Erlang library it wraps.